- Press Release

 Joint USAF/NOAA Solar Geophysical Activity Report and Forecast

 IA.
 Analysis of Solar Active Regions and Activity from 09/2100Z to 10/2100Z: Solar activity has been at very low levels for the past 24 hours.
-The largest solar event of the period was a C1 event observed at 10/1946Z from Region 2781 (S23W23).
-There are currently 1 numbered sunspot regions on the disk.
+There are currently 3 numbered sunspot regions on the disk.

 IB.
 Solar Activity Forecast: Solar activity is expected to be very low with a chance for a C-class flares on days one, two, and three (11 Nov, 12 Nov, 13 Nov).

 IIA.
-Geophysical Activity Summary 09/2100Z to 10/2100Z: The geomagnetic field has been at quiet levels for the past 24 hours.
-Solar wind speed reached a peak of 374 km/s at 09/2139Z.
-Total IMF reached 5 nT at 09/2125Z.
-The maximum southward component of Bz reached 0 nT at 10/0554Z.
-Electrons greater than 2 MeV at geosynchronous orbit reached a peak level of 973 pfu.
+Geophysical Activity Summary 09/2100Z to 10/2100Z: The geomagnetic field has been at quiet to unsettled levels for the past 24 hours.
+Solar wind speed reached a peak of 469 km/s at 10/1553Z.
+Total IMF reached 6 nT at 09/2201Z.
+The maximum southward component of Bz reached -6 nT at 09/2157Z.
+Protons greater than 10 MeV at geosynchronous orbit reached a peak level of 2 pfu at 09/2125Z.
+Electrons greater than 2 MeV at geosynchronous orbit reached a peak level of 1711 pfu.

 IIB.
 Geophysical Activity Forecast: The geomagnetic field is expected to be at quiet levels on days one, two, and three (11 Nov, 12 Nov, 13 Nov).